-All wastewater flows into a waste tank which is situated under the floor of the motor home.
-The waste tank has a sensor fitted which indicates via the control panel, when the tank if full and in need of emptying.
+All waste water flows into a waste tank which is situated under the floor of the motorhome.
+The waste tank has a sensor fitted which indicates via the control panel, when the tank is full and in need of emptying.